SECTION 2: International Student Information

 • You are expected to remain in the UK at the address you have notified to the University until the official end of the academic year.

-• Unless you have been exceptionally permitted to register for distance learning provision, , you must live within a reasonable commuting distance of the University so that you are able to attend all scheduled classes, seminars, tutorials or activities with an academic supervisor and fully engage with your course on campus.
-Exceptions may be made due to covid-19 restrictions, if this is the case you will be informed.
+• You must live within a reasonable commuting distance of the University so that you are able to attend all scheduled sessions, seminars, tutorials or activities with an academic supervisor and fully engage with your course on campus.

 • You are expected to fulfil the requirements of the Attendance Monitoring Regulation.